 OIA designated: This column answers whether the OIA is designated as the arbitration provider organization in the pre-dispute arbitration clause.

-Nonconsumer party #1, #2, #3, #4, #5, #6, and #7: The consumer party is the Kaiser Permanente member, or person connected to the member, who is generally bringing a claim against Kaiser Permanente or affiliated entities.
-These columns set out the corporate entities the consumer party has named.
+Nonconsumer party #1, #2, #3, #4, #5, #6, and #7: These columns set out the corporate entities the consumer party (claimant) has named.
 Individuals are not listed.
 Each column names only a single entity.
 There are multiple columns because some arbitrations name multiple nonconsumer parties.

-Nonconsumer role: The nonconsumer party role can either be initiating or responding.
-In most of the arbitrations, the nonconsumer party is responding.
+Nonconsumer role: The nonconsumer party role (respondent) can either be initiating or responding.
+In most of the OIA arbitrations, the nonconsumer party is responding.

-Represented by attorney: This column answers whether an attorney currently represents the consumer, or did when the case closed.
+Represented by attorney: This column answers whether an attorney represents the claimant.

-Consumer attorney #1, #2, #3, #4: These columns set out the name(s) of the attorney(s) who represent the consumer party.
+Consumer attorney #1, #2, #3, #4: These columns set out the name(s) of the attorney(s) who represent the claimant.
 Each column names only a single name.
-There are multiple columns because some consumer parties have more than one attorney.
-If the consumer party is not represented, all columns are blank.
+There are multiple columns because some claimants have more than one attorney.
+If the claimant is not represented, all columns are blank.

-OIA received DFA: This column sets out the date the OIA received the demand for arbitration pursuant to OIA’s Rule 11.
+OIA received DFA: This column sets out the date the OIA received the demand for arbitration.

 Date of disposition: This is the date the case closed because the neutral arbitrator issued the decision, the parties settled the claim, the claimant withdrew the claim, the OIA closed the claim because the claimant did not obtain a waiver or pay the arbitration filing fee, or the OIA returned the claim to Kaiser because the claimant did not, in a case requiring consent, agree to "opt into" the OIA system.

-Disposition: The descriptions listed in this column are the descriptions used by the OIA internally.
+Disposition: The descriptions listed in this column are the descriptions used by the OIA internally and not mandated by the statute.
 Options are Abandoned-No Fee, Award after Hearing, Claim Withdrawn, Dismissed by NA (Neutral Arbitrator), Returned to Kaiser, Parties Settled, Summary Judgment, Case Consolidated, Award Vacated in Court or blank if the case is pending.

-Disposition details: The options specified by statute are Abandonment, Award after hearing - documents only, Award after hearing - in person, Award after hearing - telephone, Award after hearing - video, Award without Hearing, Default, Dismissal without Hearing, Settlement, and Withdrawal (includes consolidated and returned to Kaiser cases).
-If a case closed before October 1, 2014, and thus is not subject to the new provisions, this may be blank.
+Disposition details: The options specified by statute are Abandonment, Award after hearing - documents only, Award after hearing - in person, Award after hearing - telephone, Award after hearing - video, Award without Hearing, Default, Dismissal without Hearing, Settlement, and Withdrawal.
 If the case is pending, the space is blank.

 Amount of claim: This information is taken from the demand for arbitration.
 Unknown means that the demand for arbitration did not specify the amount of the claim.